ejwillemse/BAN313/chapter5.md

 3. View the mean and standard deviation of `holeDiameter_boot` by printing their values to the console.
 You do not need to assign the values to anything.
 Just print and view it and compare it to the mean and standard deviation of the original sample.
 4. Use the `rep` function to initiate a vector consisting 10000 `NAs` and assign it to `holeMeans`.
 5. Use the `rep` function to initiate a vector consisting 10000 `NAs` and assign it to `holeSD`.
 6. Use a `for` loop and repeat the `sample` function to take a sample with replacement from the hole-size samples 10000 times.
 In each execution of the `for` loop you can assign the results to `holeDiameter_boot_test`.
 Calculate the mean and standard deviation of `holeDiameter_boot` and store the results in the appropriate `i` position of `holeMeans` and `holeSD`.
-Hint: if you are unsure how to do this, have a look at the previous datacamp courses.
+Hint: if you are unsure how to do this, have a look at the [Probability](https://campus.datacamp.com/courses/statistical-inference-and-data-analysis/lab-2-probability?ex=1) and [Foundations for inference: Sampling distributions](https://campus.datacamp.com/courses/statistical-inference-and-data-analysis/lab-3a-foundations-for-inference-sampling-distributions?ex=1) datacamp chapters.
 7. Draw histograms of `holeMeans` and `holeSD`.
 8. Use the `quantile` function to calculate 95% confidence intervals for `holeMeans` and `holeSD` using the `quantile` function and assign the results to `meanInter` and `sdInter`.
 Hint: for the mean hole-size the code will be `meansInter <- quantile(holeMeans, prob = c(0.025, 0.975))`
 9. View `meanInter` and `sdInter` by printing their values to the console.